jacksonrakena/gradekeeper/README.md

 | DATABASE_URL                           | A Postgres connection string.                                         |
 | JWT_SECRET                        | A random string of any length, used to encrypt JWTs.                                                                            |
 | GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET | Your Google credentials for login.
 You can get these from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials). |
-| CLIENT_REDIRECT_URL | The domain of the client.
-The server will redirect the user here once they are authorized.
+| PERMITTED_REDIRECT_URLS | A list of comma-separated permitted URLs.
+For example, the production server uses `https://app.gradekeeper.xyz`.
+For development, set this to something like `http://localhost:5173`.

 2. Run the API server in release mode.